What’s the difference between cargo vs. shipment?

 What is cargo vs. shipment?

-Today, cargo most often refers to the containers in ocean shipping, but shippers can transport cargo by airplane, truck, or train as well.
-Cargo is a generic term for all the items onboard a container ship or other form of transport.
+Cargo most often refers to the containers in ocean shipping, but can be transported by airplane, truck, or train as well.
+Cargo is a generic term for all items onboard a transport vehicle.

 What is freight?